 10 Best UX Portfolios and What We Can Learn from Them

 A UX portfolio is a must for any designer.
 It’s your chance to present your work at its best and provide in-depth case studies that expose your creative process and reflect who you are as a designer.

 Whether you’re a freelancer or are looking for a full-time job, potential clients or employers will almost always expect to see a polished UX design portfolio.
 Without one, they might not consider you for the position.
 That’s why you should take some time for introspection, harness your best web design skills and create an impressive portfolio website to showcase your work.

 Translating your complex, thorough workflow into a visual format can be a challenge, especially if your work revolves solely around UX.
-However, there are plenty of ways to tell your story and incorporate visual assets, whether you focus predominantly on UX or UI.
+However, there are plenty of ways to tell your story and incorporate visual assets.

 For ideas on what to include in your portfolio, how to structure it and much more, take a look at this selection of UX portfolio examples, all created on Wix.
 Plus, we’ve added a list of best practices to take into account when creating your own UX design portfolio:

 01. Sophie Brittain

 Digital and branding designer Sophie Brittain has crafted an inviting, spacious design on her UX portfolio.
 A visual of brightly colored building blocks appears at the top of her homepage.
 This motif repeats throughout her portfolio, tying together the various pages and helping to define a distinct personal brand.

 As you scroll down the page, you’ll notice that her website menu stays fixed to the screen, providing convenient navigation throughout her portfolio.
 In addition, the shift from a white background to a bright blue one on the ‘About’ page makes for a nice surprise and a refreshing browse, while remaining aligned with the rest of Sophie’s design.